 Common Mistakes to Avoid

-- ❌ Using underpowered amps at high volume — causes distortion and tweeter damage.
+- Using underpowered amps at high volume — causes distortion and tweeter damage as the amp clips trying to keep up.

-- ❌ Ignoring impedance — mismatching loads can overheat amplifiers.
+- Ignoring impedance — mismatched loads can overheat amplifiers or trigger thermal shutdown.

-- ❌ Placing speakers too close to walls — affects bass response and clarity.
+- Placing speakers too close to walls — affects bass response and clarity regardless of how well the electronics are matched.

 Quick Matching Examples